skysparks777/Portfolio_Website/README.md

 **Q1.
 Build Web Pages (CO2)**
 Website Overview:
 The website I designed, accessible at https://prashita.kalsotra.com/, is a multi-page portfolio focused on showcasing my skills and projects in digital art, photography, and coding.
 The goal of this website is to provide visitors with an engaging way to explore my work, learn about my background, and connect with me professionally.
 It includes sections like an art gallery, Photography, and Tech Me page.

 Purpose:
 The website aims to serve as a personal portfolio and online presence.
 It showcases a collection of my work, including digital artwork, photography, and coding projects.
 The website is also intended to demonstrate my ability to design clean, responsive web pages while providing users with an aesthetic and easy-to-navigate experience.

 Key HTML Elements:
 1. Structural Elements:
 These elements define the structure and layout of the web page.
-<html>: The root element that contains all other HTML elements.
+html: The root element that contains all other HTML elements.
-<head>: Contains meta-information about the webpage (e.g., title, metadata).
+head: Contains meta-information about the webpage (e.g., title, metadata).
-<body>: Holds the main content of the web page.
+body: Holds the main content of the web page.
-<header>: Represents the header section of a webpage or a section.
+header: Represents the header section of a webpage or a section.
-<footer>: Represents the footer section of a webpage or a section.
+footer: Represents the footer section of a webpage or a section.
-<section>: Defines thematic grouping of content.
+section: Defines thematic grouping of content.
-<div>: A generic container used to group content for styling or layout purposes.
+div: A generic container used to group content for styling or layout purposes.
-<nav>: Used for navigation links.
+nav: Used for navigation links.

 2. Text Formatting Elements:
 These elements help format and display text in various ways.